Scapriano: Geography

 Scapriano lies in a hilly area about 2 km from Teramo, the provincial capital.
 Just below the village the stream Fosso Grande feeds into the Vezzola river.
 Crossing this river is as stone bridge which the locals refer to as the "Ponte del lu stucc".
 The name probably derives from a set of registered documents under the heading "Stucchi" which dealt with small herds of local prized sheep that stayed in Abruzzo over the winter instead of heading south to Puglia as part of the great transumanza.
 The town is located on one of the paths that the shepherds used in their local sheep herd migrations.

 History

 One medieval administrative document dated 926 mentions Manfredi, Count of "Aprutium" (present day Abruzzo as donating several pieces of real estate in and around Scapriano to a local church by the name of Santa Maria.

 Scapriano is home to the small ancient Church of Saint Martin, recently restored with the assistance of the local townsfolk.
 Another historical church is that of Saint Silvester and still another church, Saint John was once located here.

 Culture and sport

-Located in Scapriano is the Teramo Palazzetto dello Sport (Teramo Sports Arena) where the local Serie A basketball team, Siviglia Wear schedules its home games.
+Located in Scapriano is the Teramo Palazzetto dello Sport (Teramo Sports Arena) where the local Serie B basketball team, Siviglia Wear schedules its home games.